thewoodsofcoding/pl-cpx-REE-T/README.md

 1. Download and isntall [R-Studio](https://www.rstudio.com/products/rstudio/download/)
 2. Download this repository as zip file and extract it.
 3. Open example.R file in R-Studio and hit Source.
-4. You can call the function to calculate REE temperatures with TREEplcpx()
+4. Beyond the example, you can call the R function to calculate REE temperatures with `TREEplcpx()` after you have sourced it to your working environment via `source(paste0(USERPATH,"/TREEplcpx.R"))`.
+Replace the USERPATH with the path to the TREEplcpx.R file of the downloaded zip folder.

 # options
 | option          | values           |default    | description
 |:----------------|:-----------------|:----------|:-----------------------------------------------------------------------------|